basho/rfc/open/groupby/groupby.md

 ### Future Work II

-A variant of the previous version is to implement selection a the vnode alone.
+A variant of the previous version is to implement selection at the vnode alone.
 This variant would be of general performance benefit across all queries.

 ```sql
 [$vnode-select =